Universal Logistics (ULH)

 Jude Beres, Chief Financial Officer and Treasurer

-Jude Beres has served as Chief Financial Officer and Treasurer since March 2016.
-He was previously the company's Chief Administrative Officer from April 2015 to March 2016.
-From 1997 to April 2015, Mr. Beres gained extensive experience in finance and accounting by working for multiple affiliated companies.
-He possesses over 20 years of experience across the less-than-truckload, truckload, intermodal, and logistics industries.
-Mr. Beres holds a Bachelor of Accountancy from Walsh College.
+Jude Beres has held the roles of Chief Financial Officer and Treasurer since March 2016.
+Prior to this, he served as the Company's Chief Administrative Officer from April 2015 to March 2016.
+Mr. Beres's career in finance and accounting within affiliated companies spans from 1997 to April 2015, including a position as Vice President of Finance and Accounting at Central Transport.
+He brings over 20 years of experience across the less-than-truckload, truckload, intermodal, and logistics sectors.
+He earned a Bachelor of Accountancy from Walsh College.

-Matthew T. Moroun has been a director and the Chairman of Universal Logistics' Board of Directors since 2004.
-He oversees other family-owned businesses involved in transportation, insurance, business services, and real estate development and management.
-He has also served as a director of P.A.M.
-Transportation Services, Inc. (NASDAQ: PTSI) since 1992 and as its chairman since 2007.
-The Moroun family's holding company, CenTra Inc., controls approximately 71% of the stock in Universal Logistics and about 68% of P.A.M.
-Transportation Services.
+Matthew T. Moroun has served as a director and as the Chairman of Universal Logistics Holdings' Board of Directors since 2004.
+He is also a member of the company's Executive Committee and Compensation and Stock Option Committee.
+Mr. Moroun controls additional family-owned businesses involved in transportation, insurance, business services, and real estate development and management.
+He has been a director of P.A.M.
+Transportation Services, Inc. since 1992 and its chairman since 2007.
+The Moroun family maintains a significant controlling interest in Universal Logistics Holdings.
+He graduated from Dickson College in Pennsylvania with an economics degree in 1995.

 AI Analysis | Feedback